 The Mississippi rental application form is a document sent out by landlords to prospective tenants to determine whether they are suitable tenants or not.
 The information requested relates to eviction history, rental history, and financial information which is used for background screening purposes.

-Mississippi Rental Application Laws
+Mississippi Laws on Rental Application Fees

 The Federal Fair Housing Act makes it illegal to discriminate against the following protected classes:

 - Familial Status (Having or not having children)

 As a result, asking about any of these items on a rental application form (and/or using them to base an application decision on) is illegal.

 Exemptions from Fair Housing laws do exist.
 In Mississippi, the following exemptions are allowed:

 - Familial Status – it is acceptable to ask about and base an application decision on if children will occupy the rented premises in any two-family owner-occupied buildings.